Skip to main content

 lk room participants get --room <ROOM_NAME> <PARTICIPANT_ID>

-Updating permissions
+Updating participant permissions

-You can modify a participant's permissions using the UpdateParticipant API.
-When there's a change in permissions, connected clients are notified through the ParticipantPermissionChanged event.
+You can update a participant's permissions using the Permission field in the UpdateParticipantRequest.
+When there's a change in permissions, connected clients are notified through a ParticipantPermissionChanged event.

 Revoking permissions unpublishes tracks